nerc-project/nerc-docs/docs/get-started/best-practices/best-practices-for-harvard.md

 you to prioritize which component you need to upgrade or otherwise define which vulnerabilities you may be exposed to.

-The Tenable agents runs transparently and can be enabled to work according to the parameters set for your school; the agent can be downloaded [here](https://agents.itsec.harvard.edu/) and configuration support can be found by filing a support request via HUIT support ticketing system:
+The Tenable agent run transparently and can be enabled to work according to the parameters set for your school; the agent can be downloaded [here](https://agents.itsec.harvard.edu/) and configuration support can be found by filing a support request via HUIT support ticketing system: